If you want to stop smoking, taking varenicline (trade names Champix® and Chantix®) is likely to more than double your chance of success.

 The most commonly reported side-effect is feeling sick (nausea).
 This is often mild and tolerable.
 Nausea is thought to be less of a problem if you take the tablets just after a meal with a full glass of water.
 Some other reported side-effects that occur in some people include difficulty sleeping (insomnia), abnormal dreams, headaches and wind (flatulence).
 Taking the evening dose after your evening meal, and not just before bedtime, is thought to reduce any sleep-related side-effects.

-Varenicline may also affect your ability to drive or use machines.
-You should not drive or operate complex machinery, or take part in potentially hazardous activities, until you know how varenicline affects you.
+Varenicline may also affect your ability to drive and your ability to use machines.
+You should not drive and you should not operate complex machinery, or take part in potentially hazardous activities, until you know how varenicline affects you.

 A possible increase in the risk of heart problems